tox-dev/tox/CONTRIBUTING.rst

 * Any details about your local setup that might be helpful in troubleshooting, specifically the Python interpreter version, installed libraries, and tox version.
-* Detailed steps to reproduce the bug, or - even better, a n xfaling test reproduces the bug
+* Detailed steps to reproduce the bug, or - even better, an xfailing test reproduces the bug

 If you can write a demonstration test that currently fails but should pass (xfail), that is a very useful commit to make as well, even if you cannot